Wave 2020 Fund

 The Florida Rights Restoration Coalition brings together more than 70 organizations across the state, including grassroots groups.
 Led by returning citizens and formerly incarcerated people, FRRC has fought to return voting and civil rights to those caught in the criminal justice system.
 After fighting on issues like banning the box and clemency, they’re now launching a ballot initiative that would restore voting rights to more than 1 million Floridians whose records currently keep them from the polls.

 Dynamic new statewide student network that organizes on every issue from climate, racial justice to immigrant rights.
-They are working on more than 20 campuses in 18 counties – training leaders, mobilizing youth for a key voter restoration campaign (Amendment 4) and engaging voters for the 2018 mid-term election and beyond.
+They are working on more than 20 campuses in 18 counties – training leaders, mobilizing youth and doing voter engagement work.
 They’ve expanded to high schools in the wake of the Parkland massacre and walkout movement.

-A strong organization and affiliate of the Center for Popular Democracy (Formerly Organize NOW/FIRE), based in Orlando and Tampa, moving towards statewide presence in 2017/18.
-Combining grassroots base-building with election work to advance racial, economic, climate and reproductive justice.
+Organize Florida is a strong organization and affiliate of the Center for Popular Democracy (Formerly Organize NOW/FIRE), based in Orlando and Tampa.
+They combine grassroots base-building with election work to advance racial, economic, climate and reproductive justice.
 A hub for anti-Trump resistance.